meldsza/melbot.js/README.md

-# Melbot.js is a comprehensive bot framework for discord.js
+# Melbot.js is a bot template using discord.js
 ## Adding commands
 The commands must follow a certain format
 ```js